augi/gradle-docker-java/README.md

  Almost all the logic on Dockerfile generation is in [this file](src/main/groovy/cz/augi/gradle/dockerjava/DistDockerTask.groovy).

 The plugin takes product of `distTar` task (added by [the application plugin](https://docs.gradle.org/current/userguide/application_plugin.html)) and wraps it to Docker image.
+ It copies files in two steps - first, it copies all files except the application JAR.
+And finally, it copies the application JAR.
+So if you change just application code, the layer with dependencies remains the same.

 Usage